Cinema of Germany: 1990–Modern Germany

 Berlin returned to being the capital of the German film industry since the German reunification in 1990.

 Today's biggest German production studios include Babelsberg Studio, Bavaria Film, Constantin Film and UFA.
 Film releases such as Run Lola Run by Tom Tykwer, Good Bye Lenin! by Wolfgang Becker, Head-On by Fatih Akin, Perfume by Tom Tykwer and The Lives of Others by Florian Henckel von Donnersmarck, have arguably managed to recapture a provocative and innovative nature.
 Movies like The Baader Meinhof Complex produced by Bernd Eichinger achieved some popular success.

 Notable directors working in German currently include Sönke Wortmann, Caroline Link (winner of an Academy Award), Romuald Karmakar, Dani Levy, Hans-Christian Schmid, Andreas Dresen, Dennis Gansel and Uli Edel as well as comedy directors Michael Herbig and Til Schweiger.

 Internationally, German filmmakers such as Roland Emmerich or Wolfgang Petersen or Uwe Boll built successful careers as directors and producers.
 Hans Zimmer, a film composer, has become one of the world's most acclaimed producers of movie scores.
 Michael Ballhaus became a renowned cinematographer.

 Germany has a long tradition of cooperation with the European-based film industry, which started as early as during the 1960s.
 Since 1990 the number of international projects financed and co-produced by German filmmakers has expanded.

 The new millennium since 2000 has seen a general resurgence of the German film industry, with a higher output and improved returns at the German box office.

 The collapse of the GDR had a large effect on the German cinema industry.
 The viewer count increased with the new population's access to western movies.
 The movies produced in the United States were the most popular, due to the fact that the market was dominated by them and the production was more advanced than Germany's.
 Some other genres that were popular consisted of Romantic Comedies, and Social Commentaries.
 Wolfgang Petersen and Roland Emmerich both established international success.

 Internationally, German productions are benefitting from streaming.
 Their global market share is rising.
 Domestically, the German movies improved their market share of about 16% in 1996 to around 30% in 2021., so the movie culture is partly recognized to be underfunded, problem laden and rather inward looking.

+In 2026, the German Directors Guild conducted a survey painting a bleak picture for Germany's directing community, put in the context of an overarching crisis affecting audiovisual production.